List of Coronation Street characters introduced in 1965: Ted Bates

 Ted Bates is an old friend of Albert Tatlock's who moves into No.1 to escape the old folks' home his daughter had packed him off to.
 Albert and Ted fights for his rights to stay, but his daughter gets the authorities involved and a defeated Ted returns to the home.

 Bob Maxwell

 Robert "Bob" Maxwell is a solicitor whom Elsie Tanner meets in the Fox and Hound pub during a desperate attempt to find love outside of Coronation Street.
-After a night of flirting, Bob drives Elsie home, and on the way they stopp in a lay-by where he tells her how unhappy he is in his marriage.
+After a night of flirting, Bob drives Elsie home, and on the way they stop in a lay-by where he tells her how unhappy he is in his marriage.
 Once they drive off, Bob suffers a fatal heart attack and crashes the car.
 Panicked, Elsie flees the scene but the police track her down soon enough and she is forced to give evidence.

 Moira Maxwell

-Moira Maxwell is the wife of Bob Maxwell, who dies while taking Elsie Tanner home.
+Moira Maxwell is married to Bob Maxwell, who dies while taking Elsie Tanner home.
 Moira attacks Elsie at the Coroner's Court hearing, accusing her of luring her husband away.